mgelbart/misc/README.md

 # misc
-A place where I can share Markdown files publicly.
+A place where I can share Markdown files publicly and <ins>underline things</ins>.